 To Complain—or Not?

 Venting — complaining for complaining’s sake — can be cathartic, within limits.
 For many people, however, complaining is a patterned response.
 It is also a choice.
 As we remind our coaching clients, every situation or interaction you have throughout your day presents you with an opportunity to decide how to react.
-Like other habits, deciding to stop complaining requires awareness and focused discipline.
+Like other habits, deciding to stop complaining or building habits around constructive complaining requires awareness and focused discipline.

 Interested in learning how to respond to any situation with a renewed sense of control?
-Consider our MindMastery workshop, which teaches you how to change your thoughts, moods and behaviors in order to effectively to achieve different — and consistently better — results.
-This workshop also includes two individual follow-up sessions with one of our trained, certified coaches.
+Consider our Leading Lightly workshop, which teaches you how to change your thoughts, moods, and behaviors to effectively achieve different — and consistently better — results.
+This workshop also includes: